well-crafted

 Sigh.
 So many projects…

 I have not been at all in the mood to blog since our vacation.
 These are partly to blame (so good).
 And I’ve been trying to wade through the volume of photos—I always take way too many—but will soon share a few images and maybe some stories from our time away.
 I also have plenty of projects to share: more knit tops and other stuff.
-Until then, take a gander at this stack of Sevenberry fabric I picked up at the Depot’s tent sale early in July.
+Until then, take a gander at this stack of Sevenberry fabric I picked up at the Fabric Depot tent sale early in July.
 What a score!
 I think they were all around 3 or 4 dollars a yard.

 Now that summer is finally and at long last here, this little number is getting quite a bit of use.
 Though admittedly we haven’t gone to the pool as much as I had expected (sooo crowded), it has seen lots of action in the backyard of the sprinkler variety and will see more on our upcoming vacation.